-For a single ribbon, the underlying oscillator is calculated and averaged with the chosen averaging method and 10 (by default) different lengths.
-Bullish and bearish lines of the ribbon comprise the number of rising and falling averages.
-The background color indicates the direction of the trend (green — uptrend, red — downtrend), and the distance between lines (width of the colored area) displays the power of the trend.
-For instance, if 5 averages show an uptrend and 5 show a downtrend, the distance between the lines will be zero; if 10 show an uptrend and 0 show a downtrend, the distance will be 10.
+For a single ribbon, the underlying oscillator is calculated and averaged using the chosen averaging method and 10 (by default) different lengths.
+The bullish and bearish lines of the ribbon comprise the number of rising and falling averages.
+The background color indicates the direction of the trend (green: uptrend, red: downtrend), and the distance between lines (the width of the colored area) displays the power of the trend.
+For instance, if 5 averages show an uptrend and 5 show a downtrend, the distance between the lines will be zero.
+If 10 show an uptrend and 0 show a downtrend, the distance will be 10.

-Trend switcher is an oscillator similar to the classic RSI, but using an additional Laguerre filter to enhance the responsiveness of the indicator to the last price.
-As with other oscillators, the signal to buy occurs when the indicator falls below the "oversold" threshold, and the sell signal occurs when the indicators rises above the "overbought" threshold.
+Trend switcher is an oscillator similar to the classic RSI, but it uses an additional Laguerre filter to enhance the responsiveness of the indicator to the last price.
+As with other oscillators, the signal to buy occurs when the indicator falls below the "oversold" threshold, and the sell signal occurs when the indicator rises above the "overbought" threshold.

-The "Enter long" signal is shown when the trend signal becomes stronger than volatility.
+The "Enter long" signal is shown when the trend signal becomes stronger than the volatility.